Automotive Workshop Practices

 Once completed send to training@acford.co.nz

-Certificate in Automotive Workshop Practices (Level 3) - Student Learning Plan
+Automotive Workshop Practices (Micro-Credential) (Level 3) - Student Learning Plan

-While the students are on the training program, we will be also teaching employment skills.
-These include personal presentation, hygiene and workplace behaviour.
-We aim to ensure the students have good time management and communication skills, are very aware of their Health & Safety obligations and follow company and legislation requirements.
-This includes wearing their PPE (Personal Protective Equipment) when required.
+While the students are on the training program, we will be teaching life, employment and work skills.
+These include personal presentation, hygiene, communication, the importance of time and workplace behaviour.
+We aim to ensure the students have good time management and communication skills, they are very aware of their Health & Safety obligations and follow company and legislation requirements.
+This includes wearing their PPE (Personal Protective Equipment) when required, this is provided to the student once the probationary period has been completed.

-When students have completed at least four modules with us, we will endeavor to find a suitable placement for them with a host work experience employer who best meets their career choice and profile.
-The work experience will be on the Thursday or Friday and the cost of getting to and from the place of work will also be covered by us.
-We will monitor, support and assist the employer and the student if any issues need to be addressed.
+When students have just about completed the course, we will endeavor to find a suitable work experience placement for them with a host work experience employer who best meets their career choice and profile.
+The work experience will be on the Thursday or/and Friday and the cost of getting to and from the place of work will also be covered by us.
+We will monitor, support, and assist the employer and the student through any unit standard assessments as well as any other issues that need to be addressed.

-Our aim at the end of the training scheme is to place the student into full time employment and to encourage and support employers to sign the student into an apprenticeship or other Tertiary type training.
-This will ensure that not only do we achieve the EPI’s that the government has set but will also ensure we provide an opportunity for the student to realise and achieve their dreams to gain a career in the automotive industry.
+Our aim at the end of the training program is transition the student into full time employment also encourage and support employers to sign the student into an apprenticeship or other Tertiary training.
+This will ensure that not only do we achieve the outcomes that the government has set but will also ensure we provide an opportunity for the student to realise and achieve their dreams and/or goals to gain a career in the automotive industry.